jwnwilson/django_react_redux_webapp/README.md

 - Master server instance connected to media volume as write for cms
 - Slave servers instances connected to media volume as read only for website
 - Connect nginx to media volume as read only

+## Kubernetes setup notes:

+### Postgres pain points

+- Needed to add proxy container to server containers to connect to RDS
+- Add postgres instance
+- Add user to postgres instance
+- User shell on container to connect to postgres
+- Grant permissions to new user on postgres